LuizFlavioPinto/whatsappBot/README.md

     4° = The Message(just required when using the Normal Message mode)

-- Then, execute the program and have fun pissing of your friends
+- Then, execute the program and have fun pissing your friends off